Where Goldfinches are Made of Real Gold

 May 8, 2010

 It’s so ridiculously rich that I cannot describe to you without sounding like I’m lying or just copying from a bad novel about blue bloods.
-Freaking Greenwich.
+Goshdarn Greenwich.

 I’ll give it this: Away from the extraordinary wealth of the coastal Greenwichers, over towards the New York border, the mansions and manors are much more tasteful and people do seem to enjoy their privacy rather than the ostentatious shows on the Long Island Sound.
 I was out for a day of gawking and museum-going with Rob C, veteran friend of CTMQ.